Standard Terms & Conditions of Carriage

 (a) The Customer warrants, undertakes and represents that:

-(i) the goods have been properly and sufficiently packaged and labelled (including Consignment Data for all International Services) for the intended Service and destination, so that the Consignment will not be lost or damaged whilst being transported or cause injury or damage to any person or any property or other goods;
+(i) the goods have been properly and sufficiently packaged and labelled for the intended Service and destination, so that the Consignment will not be lost or damaged whilst being transported, or cause injury or damage to any person or any property or other goods;

 (ii) the labelling on the Consignment includes the full address, postcode or zip code of the person or company sending the package and the Consignee;

-(iii) it will correctly pack an Expresspak 1 or Expresspak 5 item(s) in accordance with Condition 6(a)(i) and with the correct dimensions and weight, otherwise the goods will be processed as either Parcel(s) or Freight Item(s) according to their weight or measurements;
+(iii) it will correctly pack any Expresspak 1 or Expresspak 5 item(s) in accordance with the correct dimensions and weight, otherwise the goods will be processed as either Parcel(s) or Freight Item(s) according to their weight or measurements;

 (iv) the goods comprised in any Consignment are not subject to any licences, permits, certificates, restrictions, or anti-dumping or countervailing laws or regulation;